allegheny-college-cmpsc-100-spring-2024/course-materials/README.md

 These assignments generally have two deadlines: the initial submit deadline listed in GitHub and the final grading deadline one week later.
 You should submit a trinket link or push a commit by the submit deadline, but you will have until one week later to pass the assignment objectives for full credit.

-Late work is accepted for parital credit up to two weeks after the final grading deadline.
+Late work is accepted for partial credit up to two weeks after the final grading deadline.

 #### Labs & Coding Challenges